 We’ll cut that out, man.
 Hey, she’s single grandpa passed away years ago and grandma single, my mom wouldn’t mind being trained by some sort of beefcake, you know, in a, whatever those leotard things are.
 She’d be all right with that.
 She may not admit that.
 She might watch this later just cause, you know, she wants to see what I do.
 Hi mom.
 She, yeah.
 I mean, she might not mind that, but anyway, my point is, most people would be, you know, prefer to be trained by somebody who had a similar story to them.
 So maybe that’s your niche, you know, thinking about the ways you can niche down.
 Think about the ways that you can, you know, find a niche within a niche, right?
 And an angle that you can use as an affiliate marketer.
 So it’s not too late.

 Tired of having a small (or no) email list?
 It’s time to start growing your fast and easy!
-Join our List Launch Challenge now and watch our subscribe count soar!
+Grab my new book Turn Your Passions Into Profits now and watch our subscribe count soar!

 And then the myth number seven is that you have to be blank to be successful.
 All right.
 Fill in the blank.
 You have to wear a blue sweatshirt.
 Yeah.
 You have to wear a blue sweatshirt.
 Are you wearing?
 On my end.
 The graph thing is covering you up mostly on my end.
 I know it’s not on the, on the other end.
 But you know, you have to be, you have to be young.
 You have to be single.
 You have to be rich.
 Have to be famous, you have to be a good writer.
 You have to be a good, you have to be good on video.
 You have to be a good salesman, salesperson.
 You have to be blank.
 Right.
 Whatever it is.
 It’s usually what you aren’t I’m 64 year olds.
 I can’t start affiliate marketing.
 Well, you’re gonna hear from Alan A. Little bit bull crap.
 I can’t build an affiliate program.
 I’m in my sixties.
 I’m calling BS on that one.
 I am.
 I mean like, no Sixty is new 20 man it’s the new 20.
 Yeah.
 Like I said, you have to be single.